Panama’s Coffee Story — From the Highlands to Casco Viejo

 See the NightlifeCooking Classes

-Learn to make Panamanian dishes in a hands-on session that blends flavor, culture, and fun for all ages.
+Learn to make Panamanian dishes in hands-on sessions that blend flavor, culture, and fun for all ages.

 Join a ClassGeisha Coffee at Lamastus

-Discover Panama’s top coffee estate and learn why Geisha has become the world’s most sought-after brew.
+Discover Panama’s top coffee estate and learn why Geisha has become the most sought-after brew on earth.